The Role and Structure of the Court of Appeal

 As noted in the Law Commission Report 85 Delivering Justice For All , ‘the establishment of the Supreme Court was not intended to supplant the role of the Court of Appeal.
 A strong, intermediate appellate court at this level is essential for the health of the court system.
 In practical terms, the Court of Appeal will continue to be New Zealand’s principal appellate court, and for most litigated cases it will in effect be the final appellate court’.

-The court consists of the President of the Court of Appeal who presides in that court and eight other judges.
+The court consists of the President of the Court of Appeal who presides in that court and nine other judges.

 In order to assist with the heavy workload of the Court of Appeal, it sits in divisions to deal with routine appeals, as authorised by the Judicature Act.
 The Criminal Appeals Division consists of one judge of the Court of Appeal together with two High Court judges nominated by the Chief Justice.
 The Civil Appeals Division consists of two judges of the Court of Appeal together with one High Court judge nominated by the Chief Justice.

 The court sits as a full court (consisting of five permanent Court of Appeal judges) to consider the most significant cases.